penuts7644/HadoopPhotonImaging/README.md

 * A tiff file writer that writes the output image as tiff to the hdfs instead of png.
-* Looking into a image processing interface's like [HIPI](http://hipi.cs.virginia.edu), which could greatly improve efficiency of storing the image files on the HDFS as well as the creation of the splits/readers, mapping and reducing stage.
+* Looking into a image processing interface's like [HIPI](http://hipi.cs.virginia.edu), which could greatly improve efficiency of storing the image files on the HDFS as well as the creation of the splits/readers.
+Does not read tiff files though.